On a generalization of the topological Brauer group: Preliminaries

 \begin{remark} Let us note that the space $\Gr_{k^\infty,\, l^\infty}\cong \BSU_\otimes$ represents the functor that can be considered as a generalized Picard group in the sense that it is the group of equivalence classes of virtual $\SU$-bundles of virtual dimension $1$ with respect to the operation induced by the tensor product of such bundles.
-Therefore fibration (\ref{fibr1}) can be regarded as an analog of the fibration
+Therefore, fibration (\ref{fibrseq2}) can be regarded as a counterpart of the classical fibration